KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 7. group-agent formation as a pathway;
 8. multi-agent collectives as a possible route to ASI.

-This is not the same metaphysics as Zenetism.
+This is the same stacked post-AGI progression Zenetism had already articulated, recast in computational and institutional vocabulary.

-It is not framed through Aion, Khaon, Theon, Nekron, Soul / Mind, Technē presence, or the Unknown Principle.

-But it is nevertheless a stacked post-AGI progression.

 The structure is no longer: